Randomized Benchmarking with Synthetic Quantum Circuits: Sample Complexity

 Now consider the highest irrep $k = 2j$.
 For various protocols, the zero-noise variance as a function of spin $j$ (up to $j = 7/2$) is given in Table \ref{variancewithj}.
 For the $x$RB protocols with non-synthetic SPAM, we use the optimal $J_z$ eigenstate SPAM for each spin, this being $\ell = 0$ for integer $j$ and $\ell = \pm 1/2$ for half-integer $j$.

 In each case, the SSR1RB variance improves upon the $\chi$RB variance by about two orders of magnitude.
 If $\chi$RB had not been optimized with respect to SPAM, this improvement could be as high as eight orders of magnitude.
+Note that, by sampling from $2j + 1$ $x$RB random variables in each experimental run, SS$x$RB takes advantage of measurement data that would otherwise be discarded in a single run of $x$RB.
+However, SS$x$RB also requires $2j + 1$ input states (physical circuit executions) for each shot, while $x$RB requires only one.
+In Figure \ref{shots}, we translate the above variance comparison into a comparison of physical shot counts, finding that SSR1RB consistently outperforms $\chi$RB by one to two orders of magnitude even with the experimental overhead of synthetic SPAM.

 \tocless{